ericbiewener/vscode-vandelay/README.md

 ### `multilineImportStyle: 'multiple' | 'single'` (JS only)
 Defaults to `multiple`.
-Whether to allow multiple imports on a line when the import needs to span multiple lines because it has gone over the allowed line length (LINK TO CORE README LINE LENGTH)
+Whether to allow multiple imports on a line when the import needs to span multiple lines because it has gone over the [allowed line length](#maximportlinelength-number).

 **multiple**
 ```js